6 Best Lens for Night City Photography: (2023 Guide & Reviews)

 As a professional photographer, I’ve been lucky enough to use a lot of great lenses.

-The Canon 24-70mm F2.8 is one of my favorites, and it’s also the lens that I have with me at all times.
+The Canon 24-70mm F2.8 is one of my favorites, and it’s also the lens I always have with me.

 This is the one lens to rule for so many reasons.

-This lens is a great all-around lens that you can take on any shoot, whether it’s day or night.
+This is a great all-around lens you can take on any shoot, day or night.

 It has an excellent aperture range for low-light photography and offers sharpness throughout the zoom range.

-24-70 sits right in the middle between a wide-angle and telephoto lens covering some of the most important focal lengths when typically us as photographers.
+The 24-70 sits right in the middle between a wide-angle and telephoto lens, covering some of the most important focal lengths we use as photographers.

-This makes it a versatile piece of glass for everyday use that handles pretty much everything you throw at it.
+This makes it a versatile piece of glass for everyday use.
+It handles pretty much everything.

 That gives you that nice depth of field, making it an excellent choice for portraits.